lyubomir-popov/baseline-nudge-generator/README.md

 - `tokens.json` - Design tokens with calculated nudge values
 - `index.html` - Visual example with baseline grid overlay
 - Console output showing font metrics used

+## Font Format Support

+The tool supports various font formats with different levels of compatibility:

+### ✅ Fully Supported Formats
+- **TTF (TrueType)** - Full support, recommended for best compatibility
+- **OTF (OpenType)** - Full support, works with most fonts
+- **WOFF (Web Open Font Format)** - Full support, compressed but compatible

+### ⚠️ WOFF2 Support (Automatic Decompression)
+- **WOFF2** - Automatically decompressed to TTF for opentype.js compatibility
+- Requires `wawoff2` library: `npm install wawoff2`
+- Or use the CLI tool: `baseline-nudges decompress-woff2 font.woff2`

+### Known Limitations
+- **Variable fonts** - May not work with all variable font features
+- **Color fonts** - Limited support for fonts with color glyphs
+- **Complex fonts** - Some fonts with advanced OpenType features may fail

+### Troubleshooting Font Issues

+If you encounter font loading errors:

+1. **"Unsupported OpenType signature"**
+   - Try a different font file (TTF instead of OTF, or vice versa)
+   - Use a static font instead of a variable font
+   - Download the font from a different source

+2. **WOFF2 errors**
+   - Install wawoff2: `npm install wawoff2`
+   - Or decompress manually: `baseline-nudges decompress-woff2 font.woff2`
+   - Or use a TTF/OTF/WOFF version of the font

+3. **Variable font issues**
+   - Convert to static fonts using font tools
+   - Use a simpler font without variable features

 ## Input Format